serokell/blog-posts/typescript-for-haskellers/article.md

 foldArr(add)(0)([1, 2, 3, 4, 5]) // 15;
 ```

-Unfortunately, the syntax is weird since you need to always use named parameters.
+Unfortunately, the syntax is weird since you always need to use named parameters.
-But it is still a possible functionality, and you can use it in your code quite simply.
+But it is still possible, and you can use it in your code quite easily.

 ### Polymorphism

 There are different kinds of polymorphisms, but we will cover only three of them: parametric, ad-hoc, and row polymorphism.

 Let's start with the first one.

 #### Parametric polymorphism

 Parametric polymorphism allows us to write abstract functions or data types which don't depend on their type.
-In TypeScript, we call it generics.
+In TypeScript, we call those generics.

 ```typescript
 const arrLength: <T>(_: T[]) => number = (arr) => arr.length;